MikeHardIce/strigui/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/strigui.svg)](https://clojars.org/strigui)

-A simple straightforward GUI library for Clojure beginners like me.
+A small straightforward GUI library for Clojure beginners like me.
 Currently contains Buttons, TextFields, Labels, the window component itself, and a weird component called stacks.
 I am planning to just create a few functions that allow components to be modified based on their name.
 Event actions can be attached to widgets at any time.

 In project.clj: